ljvmiranda921/ljvmiranda921.github.io/notebook/_posts/2021-12-20-on-word-vectors.md

     loss.
 To learn more about softmax, check my post on the [negative log-likelihood](/notebook/2017/08/13/softmax-and-the-negative-log-likelihood/).

-Now, let's construct our neural network using Pytorch.
-Here are the third-party modules that I'm going to import:
+Now, let's construct our neural network.
+We'll use the following third-party
+modules:

 ```python
 import torch